 Originally, a dray was a type of horse that was used to pull heavy loads.
 A more common name for this type of horse is a draft horse.
 These are large and strong horses, such as the Clydesdales that you might associate with a beer commercial.
 Dray also described the open-sided cart that a dray horse would pull.
 Drays were usually used to haul heavy loads.

-There are several different types of drayage.
-The Intermodal Association of America lists six different drayage services.
+There are several types of drayage services.
+The Intermodal Association of America lists six different types of drayage.

 - Pier Drayage.
 This is trucking to the port.
 The drayage truck will usually pick up a load at a rail hub and deliver it to a pier or dock for loading onto a ship.